About Gary Novak, Mushroom Scientist

 The morel evolved from a yeast so recently that it does not have good control over morphology and has not yet evolved detection of gravity for vertical growth, as almost everything which emerges from the soil has.
 It also self-destructs as it dies off, as all bacteria and yeasts do, but which mushrooms never do.
 The process is called autolysis.
 It allows nutrients to be recycled by breaking large molecules into subunits for re-use as nutrients.

-Notice these extreme characteristics of the morel mushroom which could only result from recent evolution from a yeast.
+These extreme characteristics of the morel mushroom could only result from recent evolution from a yeast.
 Morel mushroom scientists at the universities claim the morel evolved 129 million years ago.
 They ridicule my work with authority in place of real science.
 This state of science is pervasive and required serious criticism of corruption in science.
 There isn't a counter-argument to these points.
 Corrupt authority is an isolation barrier around reality, not an alternative reality.

 In 1983, I found that energy was misdefined in physics.
 After arguing with physicists and getting nowhere, I developed a mathematical proof of the error, which of course got nowhere also.
 The mathematical proof is quite rudimentary, as any high school kid who has studied physics and calculus could verify the proof.
 Yet physicists will not touch the subject, as such a degree of criticism is not allowed in physics.